 - Defective truck parts that may have contributed, even in part to the injuries or wrongful death.

-Attorneys Fred Pritzker and Eric Hageman are two of our lead lawyers for these cases.
+Attorneys Eric Hageman and Ray Trueblood-Konz are our lead lawyers for these cases.
 They have teamed up to represent clients in personal injury and wrongful death lawsuits against trucking companies and won millions for their clients.
-You can click here now to contact Fred and Eric and get your free consultation.
+You can click here now to contact Eric and Ray and get your free consultation.

 18-Wheeler Accident Reconstruction Helps Win Million-Dollar Settlements